DFIR-DETR: Frequency-Domain Iterative Refinement and Dynamic Feature Aggregation for Small Object Detection: Methods

-The DCFA module fundamentally enhances RT-DETR's performance in cross-scene object detection scenario through multi-dimensional collaborative optimization.
 The dynamic K-sparse attention pruning mechanism enables content-adaptive allocation of computational resources, focusing more attention connections on defect regions in industrial scenarios to capture subtle textures while performing aggressive pruning on uniform backgrounds to reduce redundancy.
 In remote sensing scenarios, it allocates sufficient contextual modeling capability to small objects while sparsifying large irrelevant backgrounds, achieving optimal trade-offs between accuracy and efficiency in both scenarios.
 The spatial gated linear unit provides nonlinear modeling capability far exceeding traditional ReLU through spatialized gating signals.
 Its smooth gradient characteristics avoid gradient vanishing problems, enabling stable training of deep networks and learning of more refined feature transformations.
-The effectiveness of dynamic $K$-selection can be understood through rank approximation theory.
-For natural image features, the attention matrix exhibits rapid singular value decay following power-law distribution.
-The approximation error decreases exponentially with $K$, providing quantitative trade-offs between computational budget and detection accuracy.
-The learnable gating mechanism in Eq.~(7) adaptively determines $K$ based on local feature statistics, which can be interpreted as solving an optimization problem that balances detection reward against computational cost.
+The learnable gating mechanism in Eq.~(7) adaptively determines $K$ based on local feature statistics, which can be interpreted as adaptively balancing representational capacity against computational budget.
 This enables the network to automatically adjust the trade-off between efficiency and accuracy for each input sample based on scene complexity.